kartikpuri95/chopcoding-blogs-backup/ckyl3kv8n0ac1tos1hrz253dn.md

 Below is the list of a few CSS utilities that I have used in my projects recently

 1. Blobmaker⁣

 Blobmaker is a free generative design tool to help you quickly create random, unique, and organic-looking SVG shapes.⁣

 [https://www.blobmaker.app/](https://www.blobmaker.app/)

-2. Getwaves⁣
+2.Getwaves⁣

  A free SVG wave generator to make unique SVG waves for your next web design.
 Choose a curve, adjust complexity, randomize!⁣

 [https://getwaves.io/](https://getwaves.io)

-3. Neumorphism⁣
+3.Neumorphism⁣

 CSS code generator that will help with colors, gradients, and shadows to adapt to this new design trend or discover its possibilities.

 [https://neumorphism.io/#e0e0e0](https://neumorphism.io)

-4. TRIDIV⁣
+4.TRIDIV⁣

 Tridiv is a web-based editor for creating 3D shapes in CSS.⁣

 [http://tridiv.com/](http://tridiv.com/)

-5. CSS Button Generator⁣
+5.CSS Button Generator⁣

 As the name says, It is a button generator.

 [https://css3buttongenerator.com/](https://css3buttongenerator.com/)

-6. Fancy Border Radius⁣
+6.Fancy Border Radius⁣

 A visual generator to build organic-looking shapes with the help of CSS3 border-radius property.⁣